azuryte5/assignment2-portfolio/README.md

 <img src="assets/images/az.JPG" width="100">

-Challenge 2 for coding bootcamp 🐺
+Challenge 2 for coding Bootcamp 🐺
 ## Unique Comments

-In mock up the project images become links to applications.
-I was trying to keep the title in the div without interfering with the link hitbox.
+- My avatar image is an icon adjacent to the tab at top of screen.
+I did submit a photo of myself but it is on my "Resume" portfolio page.
+I do not have work studio photos done so I placed a place holder with glasses on instead.

+- I kept my small projects images identical as placeholders for future projects.
+Put am able to code in images.

 ## Website